 Because of the silicon detectors as well as the sensitive thermal hardware, the cleanliness of the unit is quite important.
 The unit shall always be handles in an ISO 8 cleanroom or better.
 The Unit will be assembled in ISO 8 clean room environment and ISO class 6 clean benches before the delivery.

+MEPS cleanliness levels at delivery are shown in table 5-7 MEPS cleanliness necessities regarding performance at BOL and EOL are presented in table 5-7 for the different sensitive items

+PAC is expressed in ppm, MOC in ng/cm2.

+Visibly clean is considered as an obscuration factor smaller than 300 ppm for PAC and A/5 (200 ng cm-2) for MOC